 Resources from the internet and from books need to be scrutinised to see if they are of use.
-A very reliable and good source for practical work is to be found at www.nuffieldfoundation.org/practical-physics
+Endorsed textbooks can be found on the School Support Hub www.cambridgeinternational.org/support.

-5.2 Teacher Support
+5.2 School Support Hub

 This is an excellent source of information.
 You need a username and password to access it and these can be obtained from your Examinations Officer if you are in a Cambridge Centre.